-Section 215.555, Florida Statutes creates the FHCF and directs the SBA to administer the FHCF.
-This Contract, consisting of the principal document entitled Reimbursement Contract, addressing the mandatory FHCF coverage, and Addenda Appendix A, is subject to Section 215.555, Florida Statutes, and to any administrative rule adopted pursuant thereto, and is not intended to be in conflict therewith.
-All provisions in the principal document are equally applicable to each Addendum unless specifically superseded by one of the Addenda.
+Section 215.555, Florida Statutes, creates the FHCF and directs the SBA to administer the FHCF.
+This Contract, consisting of the principal document entitled Reimbursement Contract, addressing the mandatory FHCF coverage, and Appendix A, is subject to Section 215.555, Florida Statutes, and to any administrative rule adopted pursuant thereto, and is not intended to be in conflict therewith.